EpsilonFO/JSH/README.md

-# JSH - Java Shell
+# JSH - Job Shell

 ## Overview
-JSH (Java Shell) is a command-line interpreter implemented in Java that mimics the functionality of Unix-like shells.
+JSH (Job Shell) is a command-line interpreter that mimics the functionality of Unix-like shells.
 This project provides a functional shell environment with support for basic commands, pipelines, redirection, and various shell features.

 ## Features